nataliamoran/maia-chess-dashboard/deliverable-2/iteration-02-review.md

 ## Product - Review

 #### Q4.
 How was your product demo?
- * What did you learn from the demo from either a process or product perspective?
  * *This section will be marked very leniently so keep it brief and just make sure the points are addressed*

  ##### How did you prepare your demo?